weiziyuan/Movie-recommendation/README.md

 * popularity bias: the system recommends the movies with the most interactions without any personalization

 In collaborative filtering, matrix factorization is the state-of-the-art solution for sparse data problem.
 ALS recommender is a matrix factorization algorithm that uses Alternating Least Squares with Weighted-Lamda-Regularization (ALS-WR).
+In the matrix factorization, the rating matrix is decomposed into user and movie matrix.
+The column of the user matrix describes the latent feature of the users and the rows of the movie matrix descibe the latent feature of the movies.

+This allows model to predict better personalized movie ratings for users.

+With matrix factorization, less-rated movies can have rich latent features as much as popular movies have, which improves recommender’s ability to recommend less-known movies.

+The details of the matrix factorization is shown below:

+More about ALS please refer to [here](https://towardsdatascience.com/prototyping-a-recommender-system-step-by-step-part-2-alternating-least-square-als-matrix-4a76c58714a1)

 ## Exploratory data analysis
 ![alt text](https://github.com/weiziyuan/Movie-recommendation/blob/master/image/movie_table.png)